wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/deploy-new-devices/includes/7-troubleshoot-windows-autopilot.md

 ### Troubleshoot Device Import

-When importing a device CSV file, if nothing happens and a *'400' error appears in network trace with error body "Cannot convert the literal '\[DEVICEHASH\]' to the expected type 'Edm.Binary* error appears, the device hash within the file is either corrupted or the hash may not be properly padded in the file.
+When importing a device CSV file, if nothing happens and a *'400' error appears in network trace with error body "Cannot convert the literal '\[DEVICEHASH\]' to the expected type 'Edm.Binary'* error appears, the device hash within the file is either corrupted or the hash may not be properly padded in the file.
 This may require a minor edit to the file.

 For more information, see [Troubleshooting Windows Autopilot (level100/200)](https://aka.ms/AA6d57a) and [Troubleshooting Windows Autopilot](https://aka.ms/AA80h34).